 I wonder if this is how Bell plans to deliver FibeTV without the bundled Internet service next winter as was mentioned in another thread?
 I was hoping to get the dedicated wired service (without Internet) rather than piggy back on my Internet connection.
 I like the redundancy of a separate cable for each service.

 That's what I'm looking for but the Apple TV offering does open the door for FibeTV to be delivered over any Internet connection.
-It will be interesting to see where this goes.

 That would violate their broadcast licence.
 They would have to set up a totally new service under the Digital Media Exemption Order and would have to arrange new licences.
 VMedia just lost a court case when they tried to provide an open internet TV service (different from IPTV) using Roku.